A puppy can bring a lot of happiness into your life.

-You don’t want to bring another living being into your home unless everyone who lives with you is on board.
+You don’t want to bring another living being into your home unless everyone with you is on board.

-You, your spouse, and all of your children need to be on the same page when it comes to getting a puppy.
+You, your spouse, and your children need to be on the same page when it comes to getting a puppy.

 After everyone is on board with getting a dog, the next step is picking a dog breed.

-Consider going to your local animal shelter as a family to look at dogs that might not be purebreds but still need a good home.
+Consider going to your local animal shelter as a family to look at dogs that might not be purebred but still need a good home.

 Do your children get along with animals?

-When your children interact with animals, are they kind to the animals or do they play rough?
+When your children interact with animals, are they kind to them, or do they play rough?